ryanarnouk/WikipediaTopicExtraction/README.md

   - Documents are probability distributions over latent topics
   - Topics are probability distributions over words.

-Instead of focusing purely on frequency of words in a topic LDA focuses also on the distribution between words across topics.
+Instead of focusing purely on the frequency of words in a topic, LDA focuses also on the distribution between words across topics.

 ### Plate Notation
-A simple way to visually represent all the dependencies in the models parameters:
+A simple way to visually represent all the dependencies in the model's parameters:

 ![Plate Notation](https://upload.wikimedia.org/wikipedia/commons/d/d3/Latent_Dirichlet_allocation.svg)

 By Bkkbrad - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=3610403

-M represents total number of documents within corpus
+M represents the total number of documents within the corpus

-N denotes number of words in a document
+N denotes the number of words in a document

 Outside parameters:
-Dirchilet priors
+Dirichlet priors
 - α = the parameter of the Dirichlet prior on the per-document topic distributions
-    - High alpha denotes higher likelihood that each document is going to contain a mixture of the documents.
+    - High alpha denotes a higher likelihood that each document is going to contain a mixture of the documents.
     - Low alphas suggest that each document will only contain 1 or 2 topics
 - β = is the parameter of the Dirichlet prior on the per-topic word distribution
     - High beta means each topic will contain a mixture of most of the words
     - Low beta means each topic will only contain a mixture of a few words.
 - Theta: Topic distribution for the document
 - z notates each topic, making each document a mixture of these topics.
-- w stands for word
+- w stands for the word

 <img src="https://miro.medium.com/max/800/1*_NdnljMqi8L2_lAYwH3JDQ.gif" alt="Dirichlet Distribution" width="500px" height="500px"/>